301-CF/Bread-Ahead/README.md

 #### A bakers percentage calculator breadsite.

-As a avid baker, there was a need for an easy to use and accessible bread calculation tool that made it easy to adjust and keep record of bread formulas.
+As a avid baker, there was a need for an intuitive and accessible bread calculation tool that made it easy to adjust and keep record of, and share bread formulas.

 #### Inspiration: